 We can also define headers in our responses to the client and for this we have the .append() method.
-Below is an example for the same.
+Below is an example of the same.

 The .redirect() method is a very important one, as it can redirect to any route in the web-app.
 We have to just pass the route as a parameter.

 We can also prompt the client to download a file with the .download() method.
-Below is an example for the same.
+Below is an example of the same.